Skip to main content

 – Black Swamp OHV Trails, near Maysville.
 Eight miles of trails designated for all-terrain vehicles, trail bikes and four-wheel drives with a wheel base of less than 50 inches.
 Daily fee is $5, season pass is $30.
 Permits are available at the trailhead, the district office and local stores.

 Cedar Point Recreation Area - Click for More Information– Brice’s Creek, near New Bern.
-Boat launch for non-motorized boats on Brice’s Creek, with picnic area.
+Boat launch for non-motorized boats on Brice’s Creek, with fishing and picnic area.
 No fee.
 The Brice’s Creek Trail is the starting point of the Croatan’s Saltwater Adventure Trail, a paddler’s 100-mile, seven-day, almost-circumnavigation of the forest via water.

 – Cahooque Creek Boat Launch, near Havelock.
 Non-motorized boat access to Cahooque Creek for fishing, kayaking, etc. No fee.